Bedroom beige

 I noticed the dog cushion was in the “relationship” area of the room.

 So, I asked, “Who is in the doghouse in your relationship?”
-More about this later.
+I'll talk more about this later.

 Your space reflects what is happening in your life and within you.
-In this case, it showed up as a dog cushion in the relationship area.
+In this case, it was a dog cushion in the relationship area.

 Now, look in your bedroom.